 High total DM yield

 Captain CSP produces strongly across the other seasons too.
-It's deep roooting, with high summer yield providing additional protein and feed quality over the warmer months, particularly in summer dry areas.
+It's deep rooting, with high summer yield providing additional protein and feed quality over the warmer months, particularly in summer dry areas.

-Plantain is easily digestible, improving stock appetite especially over dry summer months when grasses are of lower feed quality.
+Plantain is easily digestible, improving animal appetite especially over dry summer months when grasses are of lower quality.
 It is also higher in essential minerals like P, K, S, Ca, Mg, Na, Zn, Cu, B and Co than ryegrass/clover pastures.

 Captain CSP is a distinctive narrow-leaved plant with upright growth habit for high utilisation.
 It has a deep, coarse root system, and good compatibility with other species.
 It has good persistence, and can last three years under good management.

 Captain CSP can be used as a high LWG finishing crop, for example mixed with red, white, and annual clovers.
-Here the annual clovers (Persian, balansa) provide most of the LWG through the first year, with red and white clovers providing it after that.
+Here the annual clovers (Persian, arrowleaf) provide most of the legume through the first year, with red and white clovers providing it after that.